metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 Seems like the Steelers are healing up on defense, though the offense is a bit concerning now that Ben and his top receivers are all dealing with lingering injuries.

-Green Bay may be down a few pieces on offense, but nothing significant.
+Green Bay may be down a few pieces on offense, the biggest being deep threat Marquez Valdes-Scantling.

 #### History